What is the GDPR?

 Organizations can be fined up to 4% of annual global turnover for breaching the GDPR or €20 Million, whichever is more.
 This is the maximum fine that can be imposed for the most serious infringements—for example, not having sufficient customer consent to process data or violating the core of Privacy by Design concepts.
 There is a tiered approach to fines, however, and a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach, or not conducting impact assessment.
 It is important to note that these rules apply to both controllers and processors—meaning "clouds" will not be exempt from GDPR enforcement.

 What does GDPR mean to the University of Michigan?

-The University of Michigan is developing a GDPR compliance program to assist in analyzing and complying with the requirements of GDPR.
-The University Privacy Officer and the Office of General Counsel convened a working group in February 2018 with representatives from Office of General Counsel, Office of Research, International Center, Global Engagement, Academic Innovation, Michigan Medicine Corporate Compliance, Procurement, University Development, Enrollment Management, University HR, and Alumni Association.
+The University of Michigan has developed a GDPR compliance program to assist in complying with the requirements of GDPR.
+The program was developed by the University Privacy Officer and the Office of General Counsel, in collaboration with representatives from Office of General Counsel, Office of Research, International Center, Global Engagement, Academic Innovation, Michigan Medicine Corporate Compliance, Procurement, University Development, Enrollment Management, University HR, and Alumni Association.

-It will take a few years for a more precise understanding of how GDPR will be further defined, interpreted, and enforced by the EU and national data protection authorities of its member states.
-The University of Michigan will be paying close attention to the evolution of the law's compliance requirements over the coming years and will respond as needed.
+Understanding of how GDPR is defined, interpreted, and enforced by the EU and national data protection authorities of its member states continues to evolve.
+The University of Michigan is paying close attention to the evolution of the law's compliance requirements and responding as needed.